AlessioPlease/telegramegle/README.md

 ```

 ### Run
-To run Telegramegle use the following commands:
+To run Telegramegle use the following commands
+(however, you will need to set up the Telegram bot first):
 ```
 cd your_path/telegramegle-development/telegramegle
 python3 run.py
 ```

 # Telegram bot setup
 ### 1. Create a telegram bot
 As shown in [this guide](https://core.telegram.org/bots%236-botfather), follow these steps:
 1. Open the Telegram app